10 Best Indoor Plants for Health: Wellbeing and Why

 Lavender oil is well known for its relaxing qualities.
 So it’s not surprising that a pretty lavender plant can also help to soothe and relax fractured nerves!

-Keeping lavender next to your bed in an elegant minimalist ceramic pot, can lower stress and help to promote a restful night’s sleep.
+Keeping lavender next to your bed in an elegant minimalist aluminum pot, can lower stress and help to promote a restful night's sleep.

 Its delicate fragrance and stylish botanical appearance will also add a style night to your surroundings!